The time-relaxation limit for weak solutions to the quantum hydrodynamics system: Definitions and preliminaries

 for any $0\leq t<T$. \end{defn}

-Now for later use of this paper, we collect some preliminary results.
-To rigorously connect the collisional QHD system \eqref{eq:QHD} and the NLS equation \eqref{eq:NLS}, we need the following methods of polar factorization and wave function lifting, which are developed in \cite{AM1,AM2} and \cite{AMZ1} (for the summary of wave function lifting, see also \cite{HaoMinE}).
-We also remark that the original results in \cite{AM1,AM2,AMZ1} apply to general cases which allow vacuum regions, but in this paper we restrict us to the simpler non-vacuum case.
+For later use of this paper, we collect some preliminary results that provide a rigorous connection between the collisional QHD system \eqref{eq:QHD} and the NLS equation \eqref{eq:NLS}.
+More specifically, we are going to recall the wave function lifting method, that gives sufficient and necessary conditions for a hydrodynamic data $(\rho,v)$ to have an associated wave function $\psi\in H^1(\T)$.
+The wave function lifting was first introduced in \cite{AMZ1,AMZ2}, where it also applies to general cases where non-trivial vacuum regions are allowed.
+In this paper we may restrict to the simpler case of non-vanishing wave functions.
+The following Proposition collects some useful facts about the $H^1$ wave function lifting, for more details we refer to \cite[Proposition 17 and Lemma 19]{AMZ1} and their proofs.

-The following Proposition gives sufficient and necessary conditions for a hydrodynamic data $(\sqrt\rho,v)$ to have an associated wave function $\psi\in H^1(\T)$.

-\begin{prop}[$H^1$ wave function lifting] Let $(\sqrt\rho,v)$ be a hydrodynamic data with strictly positive density $\inf_x\rho\geq \delta >0$.
+\begin{prop}[$H^1$ wave function lifting] Let $(\rho,v)$ be a hydrodynamic data with strictly positive density $\inf_x\rho\geq \delta >0$.
 There exists a unique (upto constant phase shifts) associated wave function $\psi\in H^1(\T)$ if and only if there exists a constant $0<M_1<\infty$ such that

 Furthermore we have

 where $\phi\in P(\psi)$ is a polar factor of $\psi$. \end{prop}